Obmondo/kubeaid/README.md

 We maintain a copy of everything needed to setup your cluster (or do full recovery) in this repo, and run regular backups of PVCs.

 TODO: maintain copy of all used docker images and override images on all charts used to use that instead.

+## Cluster security - ensuring least priviledge between applications in your clusters, via resource limits and per-namespace/pod firewalling.

+We use Calico and NetworkPolicy objects, to firewall each pod, so they cannot access anything in the cluster, that they do not need to.
+This protects against a pod compromise and WHEN we block traffic from a pod, it triggers an event in the namespace, so the application developers can see what happened AND it enables us to detect Pod compromises and alert.

 ## Backup, recovery and live-migration of applications or entire clusters